How To Kill The Social Media Accounts You Don’t Need

 Lack of governance lies at the heart of the problem.
 As a community of social business strategists, our “test & learn” approach has led to many impactful innovations, but rarely do we take the time to look back and decommission ideas that aren’t meeting objectives (especially individual pages/accounts that are perhaps perceived as low risk to leave abandoned).

-There is a disconnect between business objectives that initiated the page and the social team tasked with managing it.
+There is a disconnect between the business objectives that initiated the page and the social team tasked with managing it.
 Or, the page’s creator may have left the company, making it difficult to remove.
 For many brands without an account management team for the social platform, filing a DMCA notice of copyright infringement may be the only option.

 Another key issue is the low bar required to create a new branded page—especially if listening tools or rogue page trackers aren’t in place.
 Well-meaning employees may create pages for their store, an event or as a test.
-A few abandoned or underperforming pages may incur little financial cost, but they quickly add up: crowding social metrics, complicating listening, confusing prospective customers with conflicting messages and – worst of all – creating the user perception that the brand doesn’t care or understand social media.
+A few abandoned or underperforming pages may incur a little financial cost, but they quickly add up: crowding social metrics, complicating listening, confusing prospective customers with conflicting messages and – worst of all – creating the user perception that the brand doesn’t care or understand social media.

 Simplifying a complex problem